-Graduation class dues are a mandatory non-refundable fee voted by the senior class each year to cover expenses such as class gift, and miscellaneous class activities.
+Graduation class dues are a mandatory non-refundable \$175 fee that covers expenses such as class gift, and miscellaneous class activities.
+This fee applies to campus as well as Adult Degree Program students.
 When a student returns to obtain an additional degree and graduation dues were paid as an initial Southwestern graduate, only half of the dues will be required for each subsequent graduation class.
-Graduation dues are charged to the student account at spring registration in the year the student will graduate.
+Graduation dues are charged to the student account at the beginning of the semester in which the student will graduate.